 It takes cool nights, sunny days and a healthy amount of rainfall throughout the season to create the brilliant oranges, yellows and reds that will have fall foliage fans oohing and aahing.
 Along with the arboreal color extravaganza, fall wildflowers like the purple aster and goldenrod are blooming this time of year along the Cherokee Foothills Scenic Highway.

 For updates on South Carolina’s fall foliage, visit www.southcarolinaparks.com or look at the current conditions on the Table Rock webcam.

 Here are seven great spots to catch the fall color spectacle in the Upcountry:

-Jumping Off Rock.
-You don’t need to hike up a mountain to take in the “hallmark view” of the Jocassee Gorges.
+Jumping Off Rock You don’t need to hike up a mountain to take in the “hallmark view” of the Jocassee Gorges.
 But fasten your seat belt!
-It’s a bumpy ride up a winding road to the overlook offering a fantastic view of Lake Jocassee and the Blue Ridge Mountains.
+It’s a bumpy ride up a winding road to the Jumping Off Rock overlook offering a fantastic view of Lake Jocassee and the Blue Ridge Mountains.

-Table Rock.
-You get two great views from this 3,100-foot-high granite dome: Table Rock Reservoir and Caesars Head from the northeastern edge, and the piedmont and Table Rock State Park’s Pinnacle Lake from the south face.
+Table Rock You get two great views from Table Rock's 3,100-foot-high granite dome: Table Rock Reservoir and Caesars Head from the northeastern edge, and the piedmont and Table Rock State Park’s Pinnacle Lake from the south face.
 But be prepared for a challenging 3.4-mile climb up 2,000 feet of mountain to experience the fall beauty below the dramatic cliff.

-Sassafras Mountain.
-It’s an easy walk to the highest point in the state, rising 3,553 feet on the border between the two Carolinas in the beautiful Jocassee Gorges.
+Sassafras Mountain It’s an easy walk to Sassafras Mountain, the highest point in the state, rising 3,553 feet on the border between the two Carolinas in the beautiful Jocassee Gorges.
 A new observation tower at the pinnacle of Sassafras Mountain puts you over the tree line to take in a 350-degree panorama of the surrounding unspoiled wilderness.